How to Grow and Care for Canna Lily

 Yellow Leaves

-Yellowing leaves can indicate overwatering or nutrient deficiency.
-Check your watering schedule and consider adding a balanced fertilizer.
+Yellowing leaves can indicate overwatering or a nutrient deficiency.
+Check your watering schedule and consider adding a balanced fertilizer to provide necessary nutrients.

 Propagation Guide

 Propagating Canna lilies can be done through rhizomes or seeds.
-Here’s a step-by-step guide for each method:
+Here’s how to do each:

 Propagation by Rhizomes